timmckague/timandvictoria/src/pages/blog/2019-04-10-discover-morocco-as-a-travelling-trio.md

 ## The Verdict

-> To travel is to discover that everyone is wrong about other countries. -Aldous Huxley
+> "To travel is to discover that everyone is wrong about other countries." ― Aldous Huxley

 Despite my initial uncertainty and apprehension about Morocco I am so happy that we were able visit and experience some of its cultural and natural treasures.